Vijay Gupta

-Robert Vijay Gupta (born 1987) is an American violinist, speaker, and forthcoming author.
+Robert Vijay Gupta (born 1987) is an American violinist, speaker, and author.
+He is the author of the memoir Restrung: A Memoir of Music and Transformation, published by Da Capo Press in 2026.
 He is a 2018 recipient of the MacArthur "Genius" Grant.

 Biography

 (Robert) Vijay Gupta was born in 1987 and grew up in the mid-Hudson Valley of New York, near Poughkeepsie.
 His parents had immigrated from Bengal, India in the 1970s.
 At the age of seven, Gupta enrolled in the pre-college program at the Juilliard School and, at the age of 11, he performed solo for the first time with the Israel Philharmonic Orchestra, under the baton of Zubin Mehta.
 Gupta toured internationally as a soloist and recitalist, performing across the United States, India, Europe and Japan.
 He enrolled in undergraduate studies at Mount Saint Mary College in New York at age 13, initiating coursework towards a degree in pre-medical biology.
 At 15, he started a second undergraduate degree in violin performance at the Manhattan School of Music, studying under the then concertmaster of the New York Philharmonic, Glenn Dicterow.
 At 17, he earned a BA degree from Marist College, in biology.
 Gupta held neurobiology research internships at CUNY Hunter College and the Harvard Institutes of Medicine, studying spinal cord regeneration and the biochemical pathways of Parkinson's Disease.
 At Harvard, Gupta met Gottfried Schlaug, a researcher and musician studying the impact of music on the brain of aphasic (stroke) patients.
 Gupta went on to earn an M.M. in 2007 in Violin Performance from the Yale School of Music, where he studied with Ani Kavafian.
 Shortly after graduating from Yale, Gupta won his first orchestral audition and joined the Los Angeles Philharmonic in 2007, when he was 19 years old – the youngest violinist ever to join a top-tier American orchestra.